 - 5. Biographical sketches.
 Include an NIH biosketch for principal investigators and each coinvestigator (5-page maximum per biosketch).
 The biosketches should be provided in the new NIH format available at http://grants1.nih.gov/grants/funding/phs398/phs398.html. - 6.
 Other Support.
-Include this information for the principal investigator and each coinvestigator / collaborator, including detail on any overlap that this proposal has with active or pending awards.
-This information must be provided in NIH format. - 7.
-Prior Submissions For applicants who have previously been awarded a GLUE award you MUST address either the overlap or the lack of overlap to this current project as well as providing a summary of the previously funded project's progress to date.
-Discuss whether this is a new direction for your science or whether this is an extension of your previous work and how it builds on prior awards. - 8.
-Resubmissions If this is a resubmission of a GLUE proposal, the applicant MUST include a detailed introduction showing what changes have been made to address the previous comments.
-This should not exceed one page.
-Prior review comments included in the appendices. - 9.
+Include this information for the principal investigator and each coinvestigator / collaborator, including detail on any overlap that this proposal has with active or pending awards. - 7.
 Appendices.
+If this is a resubmission include previous reviewers' comments.
 Attach any relevant regulatory documents already in place and/or letters of support / collaboration.
-If this is a resubmission include a one page response to the reviewers' comments from the original submission and include the review documents.